Calibrated Uncertainty for Trustworthy Clinical Gait Analysis Using Probabilistic Multiview Markerless Motion Capture: Discussion

 \subsection{Kinematics}

 Previous MMMC studies have consistently reported near-constant biases between marker-based and markerless kinematics, particularly for pelvic orientation \cite{antognini_reframe_2025}.
-These discrepancies arise from differences in model definitions—such as joint center locations, segment lengths, and other anthropometric constraints—that are explicitly embedded in marker-based reconstructions but not enforced in probabilistic models.
-When accounting for the model biases, the average differences between probabilistic model and marker-based kinematic measures across the entire waveforms remain $<4.76^{\circ}$.
+These discrepancies arise from differences in model definitions—such as joint center locations, segment lengths, and other anthropometric constraints—that are explicitly embedded in marker-based reconstructions but optimized as scaling parameters in the probabilistic model outputs.
+We assessed the kinematic accuracy of the lower-extremity joint angles across the entire respective waveform.
+We observed the median, bias corrected error between systems to be <$3.76 ^\circ$, within the MCID of < $5^{\circ}$ (Table~\ref{tab:joint_noise_error}) \cite{mcginley_reliability_2009}}.
+This provides evidence that the probabilistic models are comparable to marker-based motion capture up to an offset which is consistent with previous MMMC research \cite{antognini_reframe_2025, wren_theia_2023}.

 The confidence intervals output from the probabilistic model are shown to be fairly well calibrated across each of the joints, similar to \cite{cotton_confidence_2025}.
-The small marker-based ECE scores (Table~\ref{tab:joint_noise_error}) and the matching clinical data errors within the probabilistic model's confidence intervals (Fig.~\ref{fig:nominal_joint_angle_coverage}) collectively demonstrate the accuracy and fidelity of the model.

-Across the lower-extremity joint angles, we observed very small median errors, with most predicted noise values remaining below $3^\circ$ (Table~\ref{tab:joint_noise_error}).
+The small ECE values indicate the estimated uncertainty is well-calibrated to the measured error between the systems, (Table~\ref{tab:joint_noise_error}).
 Overall, the probabilistic model’s predicted noise closely reflected the actual errors between the marker-based and probabilistic reconstruction.
-Pelvis rotation notably deviates from this trend, being substantially overconfident with an ECE of 0.18 and only $\sim$70\% of the samples falling within the 95\% confidence interval.
+Pelvis rotation notably deviates from this trend, being substantially overconfident with an ECE of 0.18 and only $\sim$70\% of the samples falling within the 95\% confidence interval Fig. \ref{fig:nominal_joint_angle_coverage}.
 We suspect this discrepancy stems from the order the Euler angles are applied to the biomechanical models to define pelvis orientation.
 In the MuJoCo model, rotation is applied last, whereas in the SCGM model, pelvis rotation is applied first.
-While this is the most problematic source of miscalibration, other structural differences in our MuJoCo model limit a perfect mapping to clinical-grade motion analysis, which led us to apply the per-joint bias corrections.
+While this is the most problematic source of mis-calibration, other structural differences in our MuJoCo model limit a perfect mapping to clinical-grade motion analysis, which led us to apply the per-joint bias corrections.
 Refining the MuJoCo model for MMMC is an important future direction to improve the clinical utility of our probabilistic MMMC approach.